khoeger/khoeger.github.io/_posts/2018-06-20-moving-sound-with-csound-hrtfmove2.md

 nchnls = 2
 {% endhighlight %}

-Next, we make two instruments, **instrument 1** to produce the sound we hear, **instrument 10** to take the sounds we hear and make them sound like they're coming from specific places.
+Next, we make two instruments, **instrument 1** to produce the sound we hear, and **instrument 10** to take the sounds we hear and make them sound like they're coming from specific places.
+I received lots of help when building both instruments.
 ##### Instrument 1
 **Instrument 1** has many components.
 It is a simple sine oscillator, but it takes in information from the score,